Introduction to Community development

 Community development study FAQs

-Working in this field, for example, you could find yourself based in an Indigenous community in the top end of Australia, delivering projects for better education outcomes.
-Or you could be running youth programs with a local council to help young people feel safer and more connected to their community.
+Working in this field, you could find yourself based in an Indigenous community in Australia’s top end, delivering projects for better education outcomes; or working with a local council to help young people feel safer in their community; or even overseas, helping a village run environmentally sustainable projects.

-What do you learn in a community development course?
+What will I learn in a community development course?

-Working with different, sometimes vulnerable, communities can be complex.
-In your community development studies, you’ll learn how to interact with people in constructive, respectful, and culturally safe ways.
+Working with different, sometimes vulnerable communities can be complex.
+In your community development course, you’ll learn how to interact with people in constructive, respectful, and culturally safe ways.

-Depending on your course, you may focus on topics such as:
+Depending on your course, you may study topics such as:

 How long is a community development course?